Linda Manor Septic-to-Sewer Conversion

 Why is this project being considered?

 Aging, and in some cases failing, septic systems make this community a strong candidate for converting to sewer service via a State grant program that pays for community septic-to-sewer conversion projects.
-The goal is to bring reliable sewer service to the community, as well as prevent future environmental risks from septic systems.
+The goal is to bring reliable sewer service to the community and prevent future environmental risks from septic systems.

 Who is doing this project?

 Two sewer agencies are involved in this project.
 The lead agency managing construction is the Sacramento Area Sewer District (SacSewer), a local sewage collection utility providing services to 1.2 million people throughout Sacramento region.
-SacSewer owns and operates thousands of miles of lower lateral and main line pipes (the sewer pipes under the streets) and is responsible for the day-to-day operations and maintenance of those pipes and related infrastructure such as pump stations.
+SacSewer owns and operates thousands of miles of pipelines and is responsible for the day-to-day operations and maintenance of those pipes and related infrastructure such as pump stations.

-Regional San is the local sewage treatment utility providing services to 1.6 million people throughout the Sacramento Region.
-Once wastewater is collected in SacSewer’s system, it is conveyed to the Sacramento Regional Wastewater Treatment Plant near Elk Grove, where it is safely treated and then discharged to the Sacramento River.
+Regional San is the local sewage treatment utility providing services to 1.6 million people throughout the Sacramento region.
+Once collected in SacSewer’s system, wastewater is conveyed to the EchoWater Resource Recovery Facility near Elk Grove, where it is safely treated and discharged to the Sacramento River and distributed as recycled water.

 Anyone connecting to sewer service as a result of this project will become customers of both SacSewer and Regional San.